ibm-cloud-docs/FileStorage/replication.md

 You can view your replication volumes on the {{site.data.keyword.filestorage_short}} page under **Storage** > **{{site.data.keyword.filestorage_short}}**.
 The volume name shows the primary volume's name followed by REP. The **Type** is Endurance or Performance – Replica.

-## Viewing the replica volumes from the SLCLI
+## Viewing the replica volumes from the CLI
 {: #replicalistCLI}
 {: cli}